-No one knew exactly how the Black Death was transmitted from one patient to another–according to one doctor, for example, “instantaneous death occurs when the aerial spirit escaping from the eyes of the sick man strikes the healthy person standing near and looking at the sick.”
+No one knew exactly how the Black Death was transmitted from one patient to another, and no one knew how to prevent or treat it.
+According to one doctor, for example, “instantaneous death occurs when the aerial spirit escaping from the eyes of the sick man strikes the healthy person standing near and looking at the sick.”

 Meanwhile, in a panic, healthy people did all they could to avoid the sick.
-Doctors refused to see patients; priests refused to administer last rites.
-Shopkeepers closed stores.
+Doctors refused to see patients; priests refused to administer last rites; and shopkeepers closed their stores.
 Many people fled the cities for the countryside, but even there they could not escape the disease: It affected cows, sheep, goats, pigs and chickens as well as people.

 By this logic, the only way to overcome the plague was to win God’s forgiveness.
 Some people believed that the way to do this was to purge their communities of heretics and other troublemakers – so, for example, many thousands of Jews were massacred in 1348 and 1349.
 (Thousands more fled to the sparsely populated regions of Eastern Europe, where they could be relatively safe from the rampaging mobs in the cities.)